Locations:

 Outlook / Prognosis

-With treatment, you may recover from vertebral osteomyelitis in a month to six weeks.
-However, it might take up to six months for you to feel fully recovered.
+With treatment, you may recover from vertebral osteomyelitis in about four to six weeks.
+However, it might take up to six months to feel fully recovered.

-Without treatment, you may develop severe spine damage or septicemia (blood poisoning from bacteria).
-Death occurs in about 20% of cases of vertebral osteomyelitis even though diagnosis and treatment have gotten better.
+Without treatment, you may develop severe spine damage or blood poisoning (septicemia).
+Experts estimate that around 1 in 10 people with vertebral osteomyelitis die within a year even though they’ve received a diagnosis and treatment and have gotten better.

 A note from Cleveland Clinic